Pattern statistics in faro words and permutations: Some particular subsets of and

-Note that it is known that Foata's first transformation $\phi$ maps the statistic of the number of excedances (values $w_i$ such that $w_i>i$) to the statistic $\m{21}$ (number of descents $w_i>w_{i+1}$).
-Therefore, the generating functions $K_{21}(x,y)$ and $L_{21}(x)$ in Corollary \ref{faropermpop} also give the distribution and the popularity of excedances in $\I(321)$.
-We also have $g(\phi(w))=\Phi(w)$ for $w\in \I(321)$, where $\Phi$ is a bijection in~\cite{bar} between involutions and labeled Motzkin paths, which also is a restriction of Biane's bijection~\cite{biane}, which in turn is closely related to Françon-Viennot bijection~\cite{fra}.
+\begin{rem} It is known that Foata's first transformation $\phi$ maps the statistic of the number of excedances (values $w_i$ such that $w_i>i$) to the statistic $\m{21}$ (number of descents $w_i>w_{i+1}$).
+Therefore, the generating functions $K_{21}(x,y)$ and $L_{21}(x)$ in Corollary~\ref{faropermpop} also give the distribution and the popularity of excedances in $\I_n(3\mbox{-}2\mbox{-}1)$. \end{rem} \begin{rem} We could easily check that $g(\phi(w))=\Phi(w)$ for $w\in \I_n(3\mbox{-}2\mbox{-}1)$, where $\Phi$ is a bijection in~\cite{bar} between involutions and labeled Motzkin paths, which also is a restriction of Biane's bijection~\cite{biane}, which in turn is closely related to Françon-Viennot bijection~\cite{fra}. \end{rem}